XDuskAshes/XDuskAshes/README.md

 + Windows
   + Proficiency with CMD/Powershell
-  + Full understanding of Batch
+  + (Almost) Full understanding of Batch
-  + Knowledge of most, if not all troubleshooting steps
+  + Knowledge of most troubleshooting steps

 + General
   + Understanding of simple and advanced troubleshooting